katsuakikureyama/PackageJS/README.md

 object , accessor concept was made like a Java . but , you not need to native keyword new .

-because , PackegeJS has concept that memory control . so ,this library being careful to prototype chain . but , this library not Stable version. if you care memory manage , you need to thinking about JavaScript structure. especially ,for circular reference.
+because , PackageJS has concept that memory control . so ,this library being careful to prototype chain . but , this library not Stable version. if you care memory manage , you need to thinking about JavaScript structure. especially ,for circular reference.
 If you find a bug, please let me know.

-this library has some namespace as packege. also , name space concept was made like a Java . in my plan , if i create javascript library , will expansion to Package JS .
+this library has some namespace as package. also , name space concept was made like a Java . in my plan , if i create javascript library , will expansion to Package JS .